Yandex Monitoring stores data as time series.

 The service has mandatory and optional labels.
 Mandatory labels:

-When writing custom metrics, you should specify the
+When uploading custom metrics, you should write the

 custom value in the